ministryofjustice/analytics-platform/.github/ISSUE_TEMPLATE.md

 **Be aware that these bug reports are publicly viewable, so please do not include any sensitive information in your bug report - this includes passwords, access tokens, sensitive data, etc**

+Please use this text as a template, filling in the relevant bits and deleting the existing text,

 Please search the existing issues to check that your issue hasn't already been reported.
 If it has, please comment on the existing issue.